richtastic/ff/src/3DR/wiki/index.md

 **TODO:**
-- generate sphere points (random, with error)
-- render points in webGL

-- determing MLS surface for any point
+- MLS
-- display MLS as sampled points on surface
+	x determing MLS surface for any point x display MLS as sampled points on surface
+	- weighted?
+	- 'snapping' to closest sample point?
 - how to get kappa - curvature of the MLS surface
+	- maximum absolute curvature?
 - container class for point cloud
 - how to 'query' field
 - how to generate first triangle